natallzl/data310/Project1.md

 ### Homes in San Diego, CA

-Home information (price, number of bedrooms, number of bathrooms, and total square footage) for San Diego, CA was obtained through scraping Zillow listings using the zillow_scrape.py script provided to us in class.
+Home information (price, number of bedrooms, number of bathrooms, and total square footage) for San Diego, CA was obtained by scraping Zillow listings using the zillow_scrape.py script provided to us in class.
 This script output a .csv file, which was then read into my project1.py script; linked at the bottom of the page.
 In that script, the scraped data was imported and used to train a model to predict home price and plots were created to visualize the data and model outcome.

 **Description of the scraped housing data:**